 - Gamma-linolenic acid (GLA)—found in certain vegetable oils (like primrose and hemp seed oil), and is produced in the body from LA; much of GLA converts into DGLA, which is another source of anti-inflammatory eicosanoids (like EPA)

-- Arachidonic acid (ARA or AA)—linoleic acid must be converted into other longer-chain omega-6s like ARA to become active in the body; ARA is important for the immune system; prevalent in the brain, liver, and especially skeletal muscle; used to produce both pro- and anti-inflammatory eicosanoids
+- Arachidonic acid (ARA or AA)—linoleic acid must convert into other longer-chain omega-6s like ARA to become active in the body; ARA is important for the immune system; prevalent in the brain, liver, and especially skeletal muscle; produces both pro- and anti-inflammatory eicosanoids in the body

 Omega-6s are essential fatty acids for a reason.
 Our bodies can’t make them, but we do need them.
-Omega-6s play a role in many bodily functions, and some may help to treat symptoms of chronic disease:
+This is because omega-6s play a role in many bodily functions, and some may help to treat symptoms of chronic disease: